 - Legislative language and/or regulatory action that expands the National Health Service Corps to include Charitable Clinics and Charitable Pharmacies.

 Free and Charitable Clinics and Charitable Pharmacies do not receive dedicated federal funding and have to rely heavily on private donations from individuals and foundations.
 Therefore, the NAFC supports:

-- The establishment of a Universal Tax Deduction for individuals to enable them to donate more easily to non-profits.
+- Legislative language and/or regulatory action that establishes of a Universal Tax Deduction for individuals to enable them to donate more easily to nonprofits.

 A $2.8 BILLION FUNDING ALLOCATION THAT WOULD BE DISBURSED DIRECTLY TO FREE AND CHARITABLE CLINICS

 The NAFC supports legislative language that provides direct funding to assist free and charitable clinics combat COVID-19, including for the purchase of medical supplies, protective gear, testing equipment, visit and treatment costs, and vaccines.

 EXPANSION OF THE FEDERAL TORT CLAIMS ACT (FTCA) TO PERMANENTLY COVER TELEHEALTH SERVICES